Ms Jane Louise Davidson-Ladd

 MA (Dist) Courtauld Institute of Art, London, 2002, BA/BCom conjoint (Art History/Management), the University of Auckland, 2000.

-Jane Davidson-Ladd is a PhD student in the Art History department at the University of Auckland.
+Jane Davidson-Ladd is a PhD student in Art History at the University of Auckland.
 Her PhD examines the English-born artist Louis John Steele (1842–1918) and the influence he had on the shape and direction of New Zealand art from his arrival in the country in 1886 until his death in 1918.
 It builds on an interest Jane has long held in New Zealand history paintings.

 Jane was previously a curator at Auckland Art Gallery Toi o Tāmaki, 2002–2012.
 She worked primarily with the historic and modern New Zealand collections, but also the historic international collection, specifically Sir George Grey’s collection and the 17th and 18th century print collection.
 During her time at the Gallery she curated many exhibitions including several for the Gallery’s 2011 reopening: Property of a Gentleman: Sir George Grey’s Paintings; From French Chateau to Kauri Canopy: The Gallery’s Architecture; and Toi Aotearoa, co-curating the historic New Zealand section (1642–1914) with Ngahiraka Mason.
 Other exhibitions at the Gallery included Goldie and Lindauer: Approaching Portraiture, 2010 (co-curated with Ngahiraka Mason); Picturing History: Goldie to Cotton, 2009; Masters of the Bitten Line: Etching in the Age of Rembrandt, 2006; and Fall of Water, Fall of Light, 2005.
 She also acted as assistant curator to Victoria Lynn on turbulence: the 3rd Auckland Triennial, 2007.
 Jane worked to address significant gaps within the historic New Zealand and Pacific print collection, acquiring major suites of works by John Webber, Louis Auguste de Sainson and George French Angas.